bitrix24/b24restdocs/api-reference/tasks/user-field/task-item-user-field-update.md

-# Update Custom Field of Task task.item.userfield.update
+# Update User Field task.item.userfield.update

 {% if build == 'dev' %}

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
-- missing 1 example (there should be three examples - curl, js, php)
+- one example is missing (there should be three examples - curl, js, php)
 - no response in case of error
 - no response in case of success